 A tipped employee is anyone who receives more than $30 per month in tips on a regular basis.
 According to the FLSA, tips are the property of the employees who earn them.
 Employers are prohibited by law from using employee tips for any reason other than as credit against minimum wage (also known as tip credit).

-- Tips distributed by check – often inaccurate and can be due to bookkeeping errors
+- Tips Distributed by Check – often inaccurate and can be due to bookkeeping errors

-- Paying employees with tip money – distributing tips as cash to pay managers, chefs, bands, and others
+- Paying Employees with Tip Money – distributing tips as cash to pay managers, chefs, bands, and others

-- Tips on credit cards – passing the entire tab by the credit card company onto wait staff rather than the tip
+- Tips on Credit Cards – passing the entire tab by the credit card company onto waitstaff rather than the tip

-Employees Most Vulnerable to Wage Theft
+Which Employees Are Most Vulnerable to Wage Theft?